SEX AND THE STARCHITECT

 Cambridge, April 3, 2010.
 The trigger for writing this came after attending a talk at Harvard GSD by hyper-energetic and hyper-humourous Danish architect Bjarke Ingels.
 Ingels is one of the fastest rising young architects in the world today – befitting the term “starchitect”.
 What makes him different is his age – as most “starchitects” so far have usually been eccentric men in their late 50s and older (which is considered the time it takes for an architect to reach his ‘peak’ and climax, professionally of course).
 Phillip Johnson, Daniel Libeskind, Frank Gehry, Norman Foster, I.M Pei, Santiago Calatrava to name just a few.
 Mostly sporting a varied array and style of white hair or shiny bald plates and thick-black-framed glasses either in perfect circular or rectangular shapes – the latter ‘look’ having somehow become the latest fad among hipster men in North America.

 The last time a 30-something male architect came even a wee bit close to the starchitect stature and had a movie-star aura – it had been Bjarke’s fellow Dane – the incredibly gifted Jorn Utzon who designed the landmark Sydney Opera House and faced an incredible amount of jealousy and became a victim of back-handed politics to tragic consequences.
-The starchitect status seemed to safely belong to men who were intellectual design innotvators but sadly – quite simply put – rather bland in the aesthetic and sex-appeal department.
+The starchitect status seemed to safely belong to men who were intellectual design innovators but sadly – quite simply put – rather bland in the aesthetic and sex-appeal department.

 Bjarke has been luckier.
 Much like Utzon he won his place in the world through an impartial design competition.
 He went on to win many more and established his new firm in 2006.
 The difference is that he was born 56 years after Jorn Utzon.
 And is both a product and a player of our times, his appeal reaching across time zones and boundaries due to the benefits of online magazines, social networking media and online videos.

-His facebook fan page boasts over 8000 fans (update: nearly 20,000 in 2012) and his ‘personal’ circle on his own page contains an ever growing list of over 4000 friends.
+His facebook fan page boasts over 8000 fans at print time (update: nearly 20,000 in 2012) and his ‘personal’ circle on his own page contains an ever growing list of over 4000 friends.
 (For a quick comparison, People magazine’s 2008 ‘Sexiest Classical Musician & Frenchman’ – brooding violinist Laurent Korcia – has a slim following of some 95 fans on his page – at least at the time this post was written – even after having fiddled into hearts for over 25 years while Bjarke has burst in the limelight only in the last 4 years!)

 These are not huge numbers if you compare with the average following of top-notch or even moderately known pop or rock stars, and neither numbers nor glossy magazines should be held as the only barometers of popularity or of talent; but this is a rather phenomenal outreach for a 36 year-old designer in a profession never quite known for its social or marketing skills, but more for its masochism and workaholism in its inner circles.
 After all, on any given day, more people would have access to classical music than to the works of a Danish architect.
 So it is quite an interesting paradigm.